-When the different types of milk are processed, their fat and calorie content vary.
+When the different types of milk are processed, their fat and calorie content change.
 A woman’s diet and body type during pregnancy will determine whether a type of milk is beneficial for her or not.
-Here are a few types of milk that you can choose from:
+Here are a some types of best milk to drink during pregnancy:

-Whole milk is the opposite of skimmed and contains extra fats and nutrients that get removed in the skimming process.
+Whole milk contains extra fats and nutrients that get removed in the skimming process.
 A cup of whole milk contains about 5 g of saturated fat and 149 calories.
-This is ideal if you are not overweight and enjoy full cream milk.
+Whole milk is ideal for you and will be recommended if you are not overweight and enjoy drinking full cream milk.

 Pasteurisation is the process where milk is heated on a high temperature to destroy pathogens and enzymes that spoil the milk when it is in storage.
-Whether you choose skimmed or whole, you must make sure that it is pasteurised to avoid any serious diseases from occurring to you or your baby.
-If you enjoy drinking cold milk, then it is safest when pasteurised.
+Whenever you opt for whole milk, you must make sure that it is pasteurised to prevent the chances of any serious diseases.
+If you enjoy drinking cold milk, then make sure it is pasteurised before you drink it.